brianglass/orthocal-python/README.md

 	BASE_URL - the part of the url common to all urls on the site; the default is https://orthocal.info PORT - the port for the web service to listen on; This must be set.
 There is no default.
 	ALLOWED_HOST - The hostname that this server can serve from.
 See Django docs for ALLOWED_HOSTS.
-	WEB_CONCURRENCY - How many processes to run
+	WEB_CONCURRENCY - How many processes to run (see uvicorn docs)